martgras/esphome/esphome/components/modbus_controller/readme.md

     - for coil or discrete input registers offset is the position of the coil/register because these registers encode 8 coils in one byte.
   - bitmask: applied before sending the value to the controller

 modbus_switch works like modbus_binarysensor. modbus_functioncode should be the code to read the value from the slave.
-The write command will be created based on the register type.
+The write command will be created based on the function code.
 To define a switch for a coil function code should be "read_coils".
 The command to change the setting will then be write_single_coil
 Example